Jump to content

 • May my family accompany me?

-The overwhelming majority of operations take place in countries or regions to which it is not advisable to bring accompanying family members.
+The vast majority of operations take place in countries or regions to which it is not advisable to bring accompanying family members.
 However, in the case of certain operations it may be possible to bring family members to the duty station.

-You should always contact your project officer, or the MSB Duty Officer outside office hours, if the security situation changes and follow the advice that you receive.
+If you are on a secondment, it is your receiving organisation who is responsible for your safety, according to their agreement with MSB.You should always contact your programme manager, or the MSB Duty Officer outside office hours, if the security situation changes and you should follow the advice that you receive.

 • What can I do to increase my chances of being re-selected for an assignment?